-Our photo album showcases & shares historical family photos online!
-Profile images of the contributors are located in the Connections gallery.
-Next are galleries devoted to surnames: Elcik, Gamache, and McClanahan.
-And finally, there is a gallery of family gravestones.
-Additional surname galleries and more photos are coming.
-We encourage families to visit Ancestry.com, Facebook, FamilySearch.org, MyHeritage, and Pinterest to search for other family photos.
-Also, please contribute to their collections or ours.
+Our photo album showcases galleries & shares historical family photos online!
+We also encourage families to visit Ancestry.com, Facebook, FamilySearch.org, MyHeritage, and Pinterest for their collections.
+Also, please contribute to their photo collections or ours.

 Users must subscribe separately to the forum.
 Registration with family Projects (with its protected content) is not a requirement to join in the conversation.

-This is also the right place to learn about the technologies that have generated an explosion of interest in charting family histories.
-The digitization and availability of documents online and the ready availability of genetic testing to determine the geographic origins of one’s family are but two of these.
-Join us in conversation and enjoy!
+This is also the right place to learn about the technologies.
+Two have generated an explosion of interest in charting family histories.
+First, the digitization and availability of documents online.
+And second, the ready availability of genetic testing to determine the geographic origins of one’s family.
+Join us in conversation.
+Learn and enjoy!

-The MyCousins website intentionally uses a minimalist design to focus attention on the story’s text and photos.
+The MyCousins website intentionally uses a minimalist design.
+This helps focus attention on the story’s text and photos.
 The font for the text is called Merriweather.
-It was designed to be highly readable on screens.
 Both text and photos are slightly larger than used on commercial websites.
-A companion flash drive exists for those that want printable copies of documents, sources, or photos.
+A companion flash drive exists with printable copies of documents, sources, and photos.